 Keep in mind that in doing so, the debt collector cannot reveal to your contacts the nature of their inquiry or even that they are calling from a debt collection agency.
 If a person you know is receiving calls from a debt collector stating anything about your debt, you can move to pursue legal action.

-At Agruss Law Firm, we strive to protect American consumers from debt collection agency harassment and abuse.
+At Mike Agruss Law, we strive to protect American consumers from debt collection agency harassment and abuse.
 If a debt collector like Beacon Recovery Systems contacts you about a debt, speak with a consumer protection lawyer at our law firm as soon as possible.
 We will protect you from abusive behavior and pursue legal action if the debt collector has violated your consumer rights under federal law.

 Book a free consultation and stop abusive practices by debt collectors that can take a toll on your wellbeing.